nadavoren/nadavoren.github.io/_pages/about.md

 I am a third-year undergraduate student studying [Computer Science](https://cse.engin.umich.edu/) and [Mathematics](https://lsa.umich.edu/math/) at the University of Michigan Ann-Arbor.
 I am interested in the areas of Machine Learning and Computer Security.
 You can contact me via email at [nadavo@umich.edu](mailto:nadavo@umich.edu).

-I have experience using programming languages such as C++/C, Java, Python, JS/React, SQL, MATLAB, and VBA and with using Linux and Windows development enviornments.
-Last summer, I did a software intenrnship at [LTN Global Communications](https://ltnglobal.com) and this summer I completed  an internship foccusing on data integration at [Allegis Group](https://allegisgroup.com).
-For more examples of projects I have done check out the "projects" tab.
+I am currently an undegraduate researcher at the [Censored Planet](https://censoredplanet.org/) lab where I help research the detection and mesuarement of internet censorship worldwide.
+I will be interning this summer (2023) as a software engineering intern at [Capital One](https://www.capitalone.com/) and previously did similar internships at [Allegis Group](https://www.allegisgroup.com/) and [LTN Global Communications](https://ltnglobal.com/).

+I have experience working with various types of Machine Learning methods in Python and also programming with C/C++ on Linux systems.
+I am also familiar with several SQL and NoSQL database systems.

-On campus, I am invloved with several student organizations, such as [IEEE-HKN](https://hkn.eecs.umich.edu) (the honor society for Electrical Engineering and Computer Science at UofM) as well as being active in the [University of Michigan Hillel](https://michiganhillel.org) community.
+On campus, I am invloved with several student organizations, such as the [Michigan Data Sciecne Team] (https://www.mdst.club/), where I am a project lead, [IEEE-HKN](https://hkn.eecs.umich.edu) (the honor society for Electrical Engineering and Computer Science at UofM) as well as being active in the [University of Michigan Hillel](https://michiganhillel.org) community.